 Another idea is to implement targeted cohort advertisement such as Google’s FLoC.
 In this way, it is hoped that data cannot be directly linked to you.
 With it, consumers are placed into cohorts; instead of ads being targeted directly, they are targeted to cohorts who share similar traits.

 After all of this, even if privacy laws are followed to the letter, targeted advertising created by algorithms introduces an aspect of unpredictability, especially when it is used to predict consumer behaviours from things that we otherwise wouldn’t have ever thought to link together.
 This makes some people a bit uncomfortable while others are content to roll with an “out of mind, out of sight” mentality.
 Regardless, algorithms are revolutionising targeted advertising, but they also raise important privacy concerns.
-It remains to be seen what ad-targeting algorithms may bring in the future and how we tackle the issues that they raise.
+As advertisers ourselves, who use advertising platforms to promote our software product, we’ll be closely following the evolution of ad-targeting algorithms and how advertisers tackle the issues that they raise.